kevin0xf/NBTParser/README.md

 # NBTParser
-Intended to be used for reading and manipulating data stored in NBT format Based on this specification: https://wiki.vg/NBT
+<p>Intended to be used for reading and manipulating data stored in NBT format</p>
+<p>Based on this specification: https://wiki.vg/NBT</p>